8 Essential Development Areas for Leaders (with Examples)

 2. Emotional Intelligence (EQ)

 Emotional intelligence helps you connect with your team on a deeper level.
 It’s also a highly sought-after skill, with 71% of employers valuing it above technical skills.
 Leaders with high EQ inspire better collaboration, resolve conflicts smoothly, and create a supportive work environment.
 Developing this skill allows you to lead with empathy and build stronger, more cohesive teams.
+One powerful accelerator for this work is learning to operate from your natural capabilities: understanding and leveraging strengths in executive coaching explores how building on what you do best amplifies emotional intelligence and team connection.
 Leaders who demonstrate emotional intelligence can also improve morale, resulting in higher team productivity and satisfaction.

 3. Communication Skills